iljungr/ORBL_tools/README.md

 coordinates are 1-based, i.e., the 1st base of the chromosome is position 1.
 Coordinates may include commas, which are ignored.

-If the region specified does not begin with ATG or end in a stop codon in the reference species then both ORBLv and ORBLq will be "NA".
+If the region specified is not an ORF in the reference species (i.e., first codon is not ATG, last codon is not a stop codon, length is not a multiple of 3 nucleotides, or contains a premature in-frame stop codon) then both ORBLv and ORBLq will be "NA", as well as the corresponding components if the --components option is specified.

-If --orblq is specified, each input line must inlude a third field, containing the biotype and frameshift relative to the main ORF for biotypes uoORF, intORF, and doORF.
+If --orblq is specified, each input line must include a third field, containing the biotype and frameshift relative to the main ORF for biotypes uoORF, intORF, and doORF.
 Frameshift is +1 or +2 depending on whether a ribosome reading the main frame would need to skip 1 or 2 nucleotides to get in the frame of the ncORF.
 Valid values of biotype-with-frameshift are:
 ```
 uORF, uoORF+1, uoORF+2, intORF+1, intORF+2, doORF+1, doORF+2, dORF, and lncRNA-ORF.
 ```
 Biotype "mixed" is also allowed, but ORBLq is not implemented for this biotype and results in a value of "NA".
+If the frameshift for a uoORF, intORF, or doORF is unknown then ORBLq can be computed for both (using two input lines), with further investigation of the frameshift only needed if one but not the other ORBLq value exceeds some relevant threshold.

 Currently, --orblq is only implemented for the following alignment sets:
 ```